rexsimiloluwah/hello-golang/src/projects/crypto-price-tracker-cli/README.md

 - A Free API Key from the [Nomics Official Website](https://p.nomics.com/)

 ### External Dependencies
-- `Simpletable`: An efficient library for printing customizable tables in the terminal
+- `Simpletable`: An efficient library for generating and displaying ASCII tables in the terminal

 ### STEPS
 #### Clone the repository